icpc/ncpc-web/ncpc2022/index.md

 <hr />
 <br />
-If you are a site organizer please email Måns Magnusson at `exoji2e@gmail.com` to confirm that your site will be hosted.
+If you are a site director please email Måns Magnusson at `exoji2e@gmail.com` to confirm that your site will be hosted.
 You can also email me if you wish to organize a site at a non-listed university.

 <div class="bar">